bennettslin/yearlings_bobtail_app/DARKEN_NOTES.md

 * Make attic rafters slanted
 * Pole in locker bank

-* Selectors for autumn, winter, and night scenes

 * Lighten darkened past colours for Bennett and Odin (Odin)
 * Change bathroom colours to be more yellow